Loyalist feud: 2013–2017: North Belfast Brigade feud

-2017–date: South East Antrim Brigade feud
+2017: South East Antrim Brigade feud

 On 13 March 2017 George Gilmore, formerly a commander in the brigade was the target of an assassination for standing up for friends and family who were being bullied by the leadership in Carrickfergus.
 Gilmore died the following day, with the incident described as part of an ongoing feud in the town.
 Two men were subsequently charged with the murder.
 Gilmore had been targeted in an unsuccessful crossbow attack the previous August.
 The South-east Antrim brigadier, who was not named in reports, stated that any brigade members attending Gilmore's funeral would be expelled.

 On 29 May 2017 the South East Antrim UDA murdered an ex member and friend of George Gilmore.
 Colin Horner was fatally shot in front of his three-year-old son at a busy shopping centre.
 Police have made various arrests.

 UVF internal feuds

 The feud between the UVF and the LVF began as an internal feud but quickly changed when Billy Wright established the LVF as a separate organisation.
 Beyond this the UVF has largely avoided violent internal strife, with only two killings that can be described as being part of an internal feud taking place on Belfast's Shankill Road in late November 1975, with Archibald Waller and Noel Shaw being the two men killed.
 Several months prior to these killings, Mid-Ulster Brigadier Billy Hanna was shot dead outside his Lurgan home on 27 July 1975, allegedly by his successor, Robin Jackson.
 This killing, however, was not part of a feud but instead carried out as a form of internal discipline from within the Mid-Ulster Brigade.